Flag of Ireland: Use in Northern Ireland

+Some institutions in Great Britain, such as the BBC, have previously and mistakenly used the tricolour to represent Northern Ireland.

 Protocol

 The Department of the Taoiseach has issued guidelines to assist persons in giving due respect to the national flag.
 Observance of the guidelines is a matter for each individual as there are no statutory requirements.
 It is expected, however, that the national flag will be treated at all times with appropriate respect by those who use it.
 The department has general responsibility in relation to the national flag and this is primarily concerned with the protocol for the flying of the flag.
 The Department's role, therefore, is an advisory one.

 With respect to the display, placing and precedence of the national flag by both itself and in relation to other flags, the department has made a number of suggestions.
 No flag or pennant should be flown above the national flag.
 When the flag is carried with another flag, or flags, it should be carried in the place of honour – that is on the marching right, or on the left of an observer towards whom the flags are approaching.
 Where one of these flags is that of the European Union, the European Union flag should be carried on the immediate left of the national flag, or, as seen by an observer when the flags are approaching, on the immediate right of the national flag.
 In the event of a display of crossed staffs, the national flag should be to the right and to the fore – that is to the left of the observer who is facing the flag.
 Its staff should be in front of the other flag or flags.